Provision Data Collectors

 Deployment

-Use for a legacy deployment of one or more execution Data Collectors that can be manually scaled.
+Use for a legacy deployment of one or more Data Collectors that can be manually scaled.
 To manually scale a deployment, you modify a deployment in the Control Hub UI to increase the number of Data Collector instances.

 For a sample specification file, see Deployment Sample.